sagniknitr/DNN-Hub/Notes/Halide/halide.md

 ## Halide Algorithm

-- Algorithm specifies the computatuom
+- Algorithm specifies the computation
-- it is platform independent
+- it is platform-independent
 - Below are some Halide classes  for expressing algorithms :
-   - Func : pure functions define over integer domain.
+   - Func: pure functions define over integer domain.
-   - Expr  : Algebraic expression of Halide Funcs.
+   - Expr: Algebraic expression of Halide Funcs.
-   - Var   : Abstract variable representing the domain.
+   - Var: Abstract variable representing the domain.
-   - Buffer, Image : represents the input, output anf in/out buffers
+   - Buffer, Image: represents the input, output and in/out buffers
-   - RDom : explicit psecification for recuction domains.
+   - RDom: explicit specification for reduction domains.
 - Funcs are the main objects in Halide :
-   - Hold computation kerenels ( fx - core loop body )
+   - Hold computation kernels ( fx - core loop body )
-   - Can be assigned to any execution taget ( CPU, GPU, DSP)
+   - Can be assigned to any execution target ( CPU, GPU, DSP)
-   - JIT compiled and executed or AOT compiled to file.
+   - JIT-compiled and executed or AOT compiled to file.